-Google and others have presented freeware tools for creating and publishing CAP alerts.
-IFRC has also presented on its free Universal App Program.
+IFRC will include in its presentation updates on its free Universal App Program.
 This includes not only the CAP-enabled Hazards App but apps for finding shelters, giving first aid, and making emergency preparedness kits.
+IFRC will also update on its 'What Now' service which leverages the IFRC Public Awareness and Public Education

-IFRC will update on its 'What Now' service developed in partnership with Google.
-This data feed uses the IFRC Public Awareness and Public Education (PAPE) messaging.
-Paired with CAP alerts, such trusted and field-tested messaging helps better inform people on what actions to take.
+(PAPE) messaging.
+Paired with CAP alerts, such trusted and field-tested messaging helps to better inform people on what actions to take.

-This year, WMO will likely present on how Impact-Based Forecasting (IBF) ststems can assure that IBF messages align with CAP, which has implications also for the "Weather Ready Nations" international initiative.
-Integrating CAP in Flash Flood Guidance Systems around the world should be a topic of great interest, as well.
+This year, WMO will present on how Impact-Based Forecasting (IBF) systems can assure that IBF messages align with CAP, which has implications also for the "Weather Ready Nations" international initiative.
+WMO's proposed Global Multi-hazard Alerting System (GMAS) should be a topic of great interest, as well.